zinkjm/it3038c-scripts/project2/README.md

     5. Then copy the token that gets generated and close the modal

-    6. In your script, replace <ACCESS_TOKEN> with your copied token and run the script

-## Step 3: Create your yaml configuration file
+## Step 3: Create your yaml configuration file and enter the Canvas token

 1. create a yaml file named `config.yaml` in your project2 folder
 2. In your yaml file, write the following code: